(a) Authorization for Leave.

 (e) Notice Requirements.

 1. Employee.
-When an employee requests family or medical leave, he/she must state the reason for the requested leave (e.g., childbirth, to care for an immediate family member with a serious health condition, etc.).
+When an employee requests family or medical leave, the employee must state the reason for the requested leave (e.g., childbirth, to care for an immediate family member with a serious health condition, etc.).
 When the necessity for a leave is foreseeable, the employee must provide at least 30 days’ notice.
 However, if the leave must begin in less than 30 days, the employee must provide as much advance notice as is practicable.

 2. Management.
 In response to an employee’s request for family or medical leave, Management shall indicate whether or not the employee is eligible for such leave, if such leave will be counted against the employee’s annual family or medical leave entitlement, and any requirement for the employee to furnish medical certification.
 Management shall notify an employee if it designates leave, paid or unpaid, taken by an employee as family or medical leave-qualifying, regardless of whether or not the employee initiates a request to take family or medical leave.